 But if you’re up for a little more of a challenge, we also recommend trying a Boston shaker.
 Boston shakers have a steeper learning curve—it takes a bit of practice to securely seal and unseal one.
 But professional bartenders swear by them, and for good reasons: Used correctly, Boston shakers form leakproof seals more quickly and more reliably than most cobbler shakers.
 They also have no small parts to get lost or stuck (although you do have to buy a separate strainer) and are very simple to clean.

-We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces and priced from $8.99 to $41.95, using them to make stirred, muddled, and shaken drinks.
+We tested three Boston shakers and eight cobbler shakers with capacities ranging from 16 to 28 ounces and priced from about $9 to about $42, using them to make stirred, muddled, and shaken drinks.
 We evaluated the shakers on how easy they were to fill with ice, close, shake, open, and clean; how comfortable, secure, and durable they were; and how consistently they formed leakproof seals.
 All models were purchased online and are ranked in order of preference.

 Ease of Use: We awarded more points to well-balanced shakers that were easy to fill with ice, close, shake, and open.
 We also promoted shakers that strained drinks quickly, without letting large chunks of ice or mint through, and shakers that allowed us to stir and muddle cocktails easily.